DrSTAHP/Discord_Video_Manipulator/README.md

 ./vidmanip
 ```

-You can use parameters as well, you can find a list of them in `flags.txt`.
+You can use parameters as well for both platforms, you can find a list of them in `flags.txt`.

 Have fun!